Para0x/Fahdon---A-Skyrim-Together-Experience/Readme.md

 ## Installation

 Installing Fahdon is relatively easy and, if you have Nexus Premium, will be a simple waiting game.
-If you are updating the modlist, you can safely skip to the [updating section](#updating).
+If you are updating the modlist, you can safely skip to the [Post installation](#post-installation).

 ### Pre-Installation